 To get started integrating the WePay API, please be sure to register in our stage environment.
 All testing and development should be done here, as we cannot process test payments in our production environment.
 Stage is functionally a mirror of production, so no surprises will pop up once you migrate to production and go live.

 We recommend testing the payment experience end to end by creating accounts, creating checkouts, and facilitating payments via the API.
 Please note that your app’s account ID should only be used to collect fees, not full payments.

-Instant Payment Notifications are a considered a key component of a successful integration.
-We strongly recommend making use of the callback_uri on every appropriate API call.
-You can learn more in the IPN reference document.
+Instant Payment Notifications (IPNs) are considered a key component of a successful integration.
+WePay will send you updates regarding your users, accounts, and payments via IPNs.
+We strongly recommend including a callback_uri on every API call with the callback_uri parameter.

 Account Names and Soft Descriptors